dpapathanasiou/latex-book-template/README.md

 For a book cover, use either the [book-template-cover.tex](book-template-cover.tex) template, or uncomment the full-page image inclusion commands in the main template.

-The main template uses a modular, extensible format: the convention is to place the individual chapters in a related folder (e.g., [book-template](book-template)) and use the [\subimport{book-template/}{file.tex}](https://ctan.org/pkg/import) to include them, though that is optional.
+The main template uses a modular, extensible format: the convention is to place the individual chapters in a related folder (e.g., [book-template](book-template)) and use the [\subimport{book-template/}{file.tex}](https://ctan.org/pkg/import) command to include them, though that is optional.

 It is possible to keep all the content in the main template file itself instead.